quasarframework/eslint-plugin-quasar/README.md

 # eslint-plugin-quasar [WIP]

-> **Currently, in this phase of development, eslint-plugin-quasar is concentrating on helping to convert legacy Quasar v0.17+ to v1 Quasar ONLY.**
+> **~~Currently, in this phase of development, eslint-plugin-quasar is concentrating on helping to convert legacy Quasar v0.17+ to v1 Quasar ONLY.~~**

+> **Starting with 1.0.0-alpha.10, eslint-plugin-quasar now supports v1+ with the `quasar/check-valid-props` rule.** More information below...

+Help us test this plugin.
+If you see any issues, please file an [issue](https://github.com/quasarframework/eslint-plugin-quasar/issues).

+Also, expect more to come.
+We have plans for even more Quasar support to help streamline your development efforts.

 ## Install